The Cassandras are warning of nuclear doom – so why doesn’t Canada seem to care?

 Fears of escalation in Asia

 This global anxiety does not have its sole source in the White House, of course.
 The U.S. has been trying to contain North Korea’s nuclear ambitions for two decades, with little success.
 Earlier this month, North Korea launched four missiles toward China, and it is reportedly trying to develop an intercontinental missile that could reach the United States.
-In retaliation, the U.S. is building a highly controversial anti-missile defence system in South Korea, and said it may decide to take military action if the North Korean weapons program is deemed to be a serious enough threat.
+In retaliation, the U.S. is building a highly controversial anti-missile defence system in South Korea.

 The Chinese response?
 A stern warning that America’s actions “will bring an arms race to the region.”
 On Friday, U.S. Secretary of State Rex Tillerson turned up the heat, warning that military action against North Korea was possible if its weapons program continued to expand.